aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

                     # Extra ethernet header to prepend to the terminated packet.
                     # Note: This setting does not appear in the EOS running-config for protocol 0x0.
                     re_encapsulation_ethernet_header: <bool>

+                # In EOS, `gre.strip` and `destinations.destination/source.strip` (without defining protocols) are mutually exclusive.
                 destinations:

                     # Destination IP address of tunnel packets.